 Next we consider the relationship between the core test time and the core wrapper width.
-Figure 1 shows the test time for core 6 of the ITC'02 benchmark SOC p93791 for different wrapper widths.
-It can be seen that the test time for the core is a staircase function, which means that there are only some wrapper width values where the core test time changes.
-These points are called pareto-optimal points [11].
-This feature of core test time enables us to restrict consideration of candidate core wrapper widths to the pareto-optimal points as the permissible wrapper widths.
+It is known that the test time for a core is a staircase function, which means that there are only some wrapper width values where the core test time changes.
+These points are called pareto-optimal points.
 If the core wrapper is represented by a rectangle with the width representing the wrapper width and the height representing the core test time, there is a set of candidate rectangles for every core corresponding to the pareto-optimal core wrapper widths.
 In co-optimizing wrapper design and SOC test time, one of these rectangles is chosen for each core.